The many prices of coal decoded

 In general, different geographic markets are well integrated, as seaborne transport costs are much lower than, for example, those of LNG.
 Nevertheless, there are different prices in different importing and exporting regions.

 For seaborne coal, freight still is a significant part of the price, and so, too, is insurance.
-Therefore, terms such as free-on-board (FOB), cost insurance freight (CIF) or cost freight (CFR) matter to the price.
+Therefore, terms such as free-on-board (FOB), cost insurance freight0 (CIF) or cost freight (CFR) matter to the price.
 FOB is usually used for the port of origin and means that the buyer will pay for transportation to the destination port and assume the risks in transit.
 In delivery points, CIF prices are used.
 That means the buyer takes title in the destination port and the seller pays freight and insurance and assumes the risks in transit.
 CFR is similar to CIF, but the buyer pays the insurance.

 A further aspect when dealing with coal prices is whether the price refers to contracted coal or to spot purchase.
 For example, Japanese utilities often buy most of their thermal coal through one-year term contracts (and by one-quarter or one-month contracts for coking coal).
 But generally, coal is traded internationally on a spot basis, so most price markers and indexes refer to spot purchases.

 And of course, as for any commodity, there are futures, forwards and swaps for different dates, different types of coal and different locations.